-Mindfulness and meditation teach us to become aware of this tendency to "postpone happiness."
-Many people take that to mean the practices are incompatible with having goals, but that's not the case.
+Mindfulness and meditation teach us to strengthen awareness of this tendency to "postpone happiness."
+And, many people take that to mean the practices are incompatible with having goals - but, that's not the case.

 The motivational speaker Jim Rohn said

 "Learn how to be happy with what you have while you pursue all that you want."

 That quote captures the above sentiment, as does this from Alan Watts: